Education & Training

 cgyamfibannerman@health.ucsd.edu

-Professor Vice Chair for Clinical and Translational Research
+Professor and Vice Chair for Translational Research

 malperin@ucsd.edu